 A systematic review of the evidence to to assess different interventions for treating bleeding after tooth removal.

 Who conducted the research?

 The research was conducted by a team led by Kumbargere N Sumanth from Melaka-Manipal Medical College, Malaysia, on behalf of Cochrane Oral Health.
-Eachempati Prashanti, Himanshi Aggarwal, Pradeep Kumar, Ashok Lingappa, Murugan S Muthu and Salian Kiran Kumar Krishanappa were also on the team.
+Eachempati Prashanti, Himanshi Aggarwal, Ashok Lingappa, Murugan S Muthu, Salian Kiran Kumar Krishanappa and Haszelini Hassan were also on the team.

 What evidence was included in the review?

 We searched medical and dental literature up to 24 January 2018.
 We found no RCTs that met the inclusion criteria for this review.